-What is an Orphan error?
+What is an orphan error?
 (Internal broken links)

-Modified on Tue, 07 Feb 2023 at 11:46 AM
+Modified on Tue, 18 Jul 2023 at 10:18 AM

-Understanding how Content is linked
+Understanding How Content is Linked

-In the EventPilot Conference App Builder, data is added on different pages.
+In the EventPilot Conference App Builder, different types of data are added on different pages.
 Each page represents a data table.
-For example, you have one table that lists all the speakers: Speaker ID, First Name, Last Name, Organization, Media Items ...
-Let's say we have a speaker with the number 123 could be John Doe working at ABC Company.
+For example, you have one table that lists all your speakers.
+The page corresponding to this table is Agenda > Speakers.

-John is giving a presentation called The FutureSo in the agenda table there would be a session with the title The Future and a session ID 10122
+2. John is giving a presentation called The FutureSo in the agenda table (Agenda > Sessions) there would be a session with the title The Future and a session ID 10122For John to appear on this session on the EventPilot platform, the session must have an internal link to John's speaker record.

-How Orphans happen
+How Orphans Happen

-Imagine, you import only the Speakers table and the Sessions table, but you do not import the Media table.
-The Conference App Builder now has all the information about the speaker John Doe and the session called The Future.
-But you didn't import the abstract John's Predictions of the Future.
+Imagine that you import your Speakers and Sessions data, but you do not import the Media data.
+The Conference App Builder now has all the information about the speaker John Doe and the session called The FutureBut you didn't import the abstract John's Predictions of the Future.

 Example Orphans